LeonardoMdSACode/tomcat-ssl/README.md

 ## How to Build and Run

-1. Make sure you have Docker installed on your system.
+1. Make sure you have Docker installed and running on your system.

 2. Clone this repository: